-Palatal Expanders – This treatment is used to expand or widen your child’s upper jaw (the “dental arch”) to treat an abnormal bite or treat or prevent the problem of crowding.
-It’s usually easy to see that the roof of a child’s mouth (the “palate”) may be too small to accommodate their permanent teeth as they come in or that the teeth don’t come together smoothly.
+Palatal Expanders – This treatment is used to expand or widen your child’s upper jaw (the 'dental arch') to treat an abnormal bite or treat or prevent the problem of crowding.
+It’s usually easy to see that the roof of a child’s mouth (the “palate”) may be too small to accommodate their permanent teeth as they come in or that the teeth don’t come together correctly.

 If there’s a problem with how the teeth bite together, a palatal expansion can help, and it tends to be easier to do it in young patients as their upper jaw is developing in two separate halves, which fuse together as they get older.

-Space Maintainers – Sometimes children lose their baby tooth too early.
-Although many parents believe this is nothing to worry about (the teeth were going to fall out anyway, right?), the truth is that losing teeth too early can set your child up for orthodontic problems as they get older.
+Space Maintainers – Sometimes children lose their baby teeth too early.
+Although many parents believe this is nothing to worry about, because the teeth were going to fall out anyway, the truth is that losing teeth too early can set your child up for orthodontic problems as they get older.